Powerlearnproject/se-day1-assignment-silomasteve/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is about applying engineering principles, methods, and tools to develop and maintain software systems.
+It covers everything from designing and building software to testing, deploying, and keeping it running smoothly.

 Identify and describe at least three key milestones in the evolution of software engineering.